RISKS & SIDE EFFECTS

 - bone thinning or weakness (osteoporosis)

-- eye problems including glaucoma and cataracts.
+- eye problems including glaucoma, increased pressure in your eye, cataracts, or other changes in vision.
 You should have regular eye exams while using BREO.

 - slowed growth in children